PianoPalf/deep-learning-challenge/README.md

 - Compiles and plots all Accurary and Loss values from the above Neural Network Models.

+### nn_model_report.md

+- Describes purpose of the model.
+- Analyses the results and discusses model optimisations.
+- Summarises the analysis.

 ### Resources Folder

 - Contains: